Sophie Scholl: The Dream Endures

 The White Rose

 “You can see how life and death and how we live is a long game.
-You do the right thing and 60 years later some one who was unable to do the right thing at the same time is transformed by your example,” explains Deborah Ravetz, artist and curator of The Search for the Deep Self, a social sculpture project featuring Scholl and other historic figures.
+You do the right thing and 60 years later someone unable to do the right thing at the same time is transformed by your example,” explains Deborah Ravetz, artist and curator of The Search for the Deep Self, a social sculpture project featuring Scholl and other historic figures.
+“When Sophie and her brother and friend died, everyone was astonished at their equanimity.
+Something profound held them together, and the dream is the mythology in its true sense.
+The deep story describes the meaning of their life and death.”

 Truth to Power